ajaykanse65/CrowdFunding/README.md

 We have used Mumbai Polygon testnet rpc in this project click on below link:

-- https://mumbai.polygonscan.com/ - To add Mumbai Network in your Meta Mask Wallet
+- https://mumbai.polygonscan.com/ - To add Mumbai Network in your Meta Mask Wallet.
+Check footer section.
 - https://faucet.polygon.technology/ - Paste your Meta Mask wallet address to get matic for transaction

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.